-The transplant nephrologist will go over all information on the health questionnaire and do a physical exam.
+The transplant nephrologist will go over all information on the health questionnaire and do a thorough physical exam.
 The transplant surgeon will complete a history and physical.
 The surgeon is looking at past surgical history, medical history, body habits and general history.
 The surgeon will also review CT scans that show the kidneys and the blood vessels that will need to be divided to remove the kidney during surgery.

 On average, there is one artery bringing blood into a kidney and one vein letting blood leave the kidney.
 Having two arteries is the most common difference and can often still result in a safe and successful transplant.

 In a few people, the anatomy (number of blood vessels or an unusual path of the blood vessels) may make donation more difficult than usual, and in rare cases, donation may not be considered safe.
 The goal is to confirm that transplantation surgery will be safe for the donor and recipient.

 During the psychosocial interview, the donor speaks with our clinical social worker.
 This visit is a very important part of the living donor evaluation.
 The goals of the psychosocial interview are:

 - To evaluate the relationship between donor and recipient.

 - To assess the reason for donation and make sure the donor has not been pressured to donate.

 - To confirm there are no social or mental health issues that will affect recovery.